ghc-proposals/ghc-proposals/README.rst

    * post their recommendation, with a rationale, on the GitHub discussion thread,
    * label the pull request as ``Pending committee review``,
-   * notify the committee by mentioning ``@ghc-proposals/ghc-steering-committee``,
-   * include the sentence “This proposal will now be discussed by the committee.
-     We welcome all authors to join the discussion, but kindly ask others to refrain from posting.” in the comment
+   * re-title the proposal, appending ``(under review)`` at the end.
+(This enables easy email filtering.)
    * drop a short mail to the mailing list informing the committee that discussion has started.

 -  Discussion among the committee ensues, in two places

-   * *Technical discussion* takes place on the discussion thread, where others may continue contribute.
+   * *Technical discussion* takes place on the discussion thread, where others may continue to contribute.

    * *Evaluative discussion*, about whether to accept, reject, or return the proposal for revision, takes place on the committee's email list, which others can read but not post to.

-   Silence is typically understood as agreement with the shepherd's recommendation.
+   It is expected that every committee member express an opinion about every proposal under review.
+   The most minimal way to do this is to "thumbs-up" the shepherd's recommendation on GitHub.

    Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.